sandervoerman/channels/README.md

-# Channels: Python module for iterator streams between coroutines
+# Python iterator streams between coroutines

 This module provides a simple and easy to use `Channel` class to stream objects between coroutines.
 Every channel object consists of a `sender` and a `receiver`.
 The `receiver` is an asynchronous iterator.
 No special syntax, no new methods to learn.
 Use the `async for` syntax to read from it: